okayjones/reading-notes/class10.md

 ## Queues

-Queues operate as FIFO (First In First Out)
+Queues operate as FIFO (First In First Out).
+Items removed from front of queue, but added to end.

 1. `Enqueue` - Add to back of the queue
 2. `Dequeue` - Remove from front of the queue